xz64/license-webpack-plugin/README.md

   webpack output.
 * `filename` This is the output filename which gets written your webpack build directory.
 The default is `3rdpartylicenses.txt`.
-* `undefined` whether include packages without license or not.
+* `includeUndefined` whether include packages without license or not.
 The default is `false`
 * `addLicenseText` whether include license text to output file or not.
 The default is `true`
 * `addUrl` whether include url to repository to output file or not.
 The default is `false`
 * `licenseFilenames` A list of license filenames to match, in order of priority.